 The Audit Committee is composed of three independent non-executive Directors.
-The Audit Committee is mainly responsible for considering the appointment of external auditor and reviewing the interim and annual financial statements as well as the Group's internal control system.
-During the reporting year, two meetings of Audit Committee were held for, inter alia, reviewing the Group's 2016/17 annual results and 2017/18 interim results, the financial reporting and compliance procedures, considering the re-election of auditor of the Company, reviewing the fees charged by the auditor and reviewing the effectiveness of risk management and internal control system of the Group.
+The Audit Committee is mainly responsible for making recommendations to the Board on the appointment, re-appointment and removal of the external auditor and to approve the remuneration and terms of engagement of the external auditor, and considering any questions of resignation or dismissal of such auditor; and reviewing the interim and annual financial statements of the Group as well as supervising the financial reporting process and effectiveness of the risk management and internal control systems of the Group.
+During the reporting year, two meetings of Audit Committee were held for, inter alia, reviewing the Group's 2017/18 annual results and 2018/19 interim results, the financial reporting and compliance procedures, making recommendation on re-appointment of auditor for the approval of the shareholders in the annual general meeting, reviewing the fees charged by the auditor and reviewing the effectiveness of risk management and internal control system of the Group.

-During the year ended 31 March 2018, the attendance record of the members at the meetings of the Audit Committee was as follows:
+During the year ended 31 March 2019, the attendance record of the members at the meetings of the Audit Committee was as follows:

-Name of committee members Number of meetings attended/held Mr. NGAN Hing Hon (Committee Chairman) 2/2 2/2 Mr. YEUNG Kin Bond, Sydney Mr. CHANG Jesse 2/2
+Name of committee members

+Number of meetings attended/held

+Mr. NGAN Hing Hon (Committee Chairman) 2/2

+Mr. YEUNG Kin Bond, Sydney 2/2

+Mr. CHANG Jesse 2/2